tromey/emacs-ffi/README.md

   the same name and internally are just aliases for one of the other integral types.

+Structure types are represented by a user-pointer object that wraps an `ffi_type`.
+The best way to manipulate structures is to use `define-ffi-struct`, which is a limited form of `cl-defstruct` that works on foreign objects directly.

 # Type Conversions

 Currently all type conversions work the same in both directions.